EvelynPloetz/Deep-LASI/docs/source/installation.rst

 In order to use the automated data analysis with the pretrained deep neural networks make sure you installed the required software packages below.
 We recommend running DeepLASI with a MATLAB license and only use the compiled version if no license is available.
 The source code is more frequently updated than the standalone version and certain features like generating new training data sets and training new models are not supported in the standalone version.
 Download or clone the source code from the `Repository <https://gitlab.com/simon71/deeplasi>`_.
-In MATLAB, change your current folder to the installation directory and start DeepLASI via right-click on DeepLASI.m and Run or by typing `DeepLASI` into the MATLAB command window.
+In MATLAB, change your current folder to the installation directory and start DeepLASI via right-click on DeepLASI.m and Run or by typing :code:`DeepLASI` into the MATLAB command window.

 ********************
 System compatibility